DonnaYoung.org

 Taking Two Years

-Exploring Creation with General Science is not a two-year course.
+By itself, Exploring Creation with General Science is not a two-year course.
 It is possible to spread it out over two additional months, but another whole year is spreading it thin.
-If you are planning to use this book for your child's 6th and 7th grade years, please have your child do extra work.
-Investigate some of the topics in the book to a greater depth or use a different curriculum for part of the year.
-Or start the book in the last quarter of the 6th grade year and finish it in the 7th grade year.
+If you are planning to use this book for your child's 6th and 7th grade years, please do any one or more of the following ....

 My Red Cabbage Tip